All Episodes

 I mourn the loss of life.

-Uh and also uh and this one's close to home because we are Motown, we are the Motor City, the heart of the Midwest, and the site of Super Bowl 40, by the way, next month.
+We are the motor city, the heart of the Midwest, and the site of Super Bowl 40, by the way, next month.

-And uh and and I must tell you that we're going to invite Rick Wagner, the uh the chairman and CEO of General Motors uh coming up on the program today, to ask him basically bluntly, why should anyone else care about how the General Motors story ends?
+And I must tell you that we're going to invite Rick Wagner, the chairman and CEO of General Motors, coming up on the program today, to ask him basically bluntly, why should anyone else care about how the General Motors story ends?

-You've certainly seen in the Wall Street Journal lately a couple of different editorials, one that Rick Wagner wrote uh several days ago, and one that was just in again the other day, basically talking to us about the motor city and about the automobile industry and uh and uh the fates and fortune of an industry that affects a lot of people, and of course, here in Detroit it means everything.
+You've certainly seen in the Wall Street Journal lately a couple of different editorials, one that Rick Wagner wrote several days ago and one that was just in again the other day, basically talking to us about the motor city and about the automobile industry and the fates and fortune of an industry that affects a lot of people.

 Here in the state of Michigan, it means everything.